Customization APIs

 Notes:

-- The "custom dimension_id" value at the end of the path can be found in the "id" value in the customDimension object that makes up each element of the array returned from Custom Dimension List.
+- The "custom dimension_id" in the path corresponds to the "id" in the customDimension object from the Custom Dimension List array.

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.